mikeindustries/Stellar-Tweetbot/README.txt

 2. Create a zombie Twitter account for your new bot.
 You can call it whatever you want.
 I call mine @mike_stellar.

 3. While logged into your zombie account, go to https://dev.twitter.com/apps/new and set up a new app.
 You can put whatever you want into the fields as you're just trying to get your API keys.
+Do NOT click the blue "Create My Access Token" button yet.

 4. Click the "Settings" tab and change your App's access to "Read and Write".